dimaxer/ICM/README.md

 committed 28/12/19 - 02:46 AM, see details

 ### DO NOT CONTINUE WORKING ON THE MAIN BEFORE TALKING TO MALKA ###
-Dima's UPDATE NOTES:
+Dima's UPDATE NOTES:\
-1.refactored screen manager\
+1. refactored screen manager\
-2.changed BaseLogicController to get instances from ScreenManager\
+2. changed BaseLogicController to get instances from ScreenManager\
 2.1 deleted unnneccesery functions from client such as switch scene get current fx and so on\

 RECENT UPDATE NOTES:\